dannyvernals/check-charm-version/README.md

 # check-charm-version
-Compare the commit hashes of Contrail charm versions to infer compatibility based on whether or not they were committed at the same time
+Compare the commit hashes of Contrail charm versions to infer compatibility.
+The script queries the juju charm store for Contrail component charms.
+It captures the referenced git commit hash for each commponent and compares them.
+It then queries Github for metadata about the relevant commit.

 ```
 usage: check-charm-versions.py [-h]